LiadKh/K-Means/README.md

 Build the program in the same path on the machines

-In your main computer - open wmpiexec and enter computers ips and the build path with input.txt file.
-Don't forget to select the number of process (Please set the number of computer you have inserted)
+In your main computer - open wmpiexec and enter computers ips and the build path with "input.txt" file.
+Don't forget to select the number of processes (Please set the number of computers you have inserted)

 ## Deployment

-This project is Parallel implementation of K-Means to optimize the algorithm.
+This project is a parallel implementation of K-Means to optimize the algorithm.
 MPI sends data between the machines, OPM calculates by parallel work with CPU thread and CUDA calculates by parallel work with GPU.

 ## Author